-Squirrel Queen, over at The Road to Here, is hosting another Farmer's Market Challenge.
+It's time again for the Farmer's Market Challenge hosted by Squirrel Queen at The Road to Here.
 The purpose of this challenge is to raise awareness for purchasing locally produced foods.
-Be it fruits, vegetables, dairy products or related items we want to know what's available where you live.
+Be it fruits, vegetables, dairy products, meat, or any related items we want to know what's available where you live.